qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

    * - **Concave hull**
      - ``OUTPUT``
      - [vector: polygon]
-     - The output vector layer
+     - The output vector layer covering all features from an input point layer.

 Python code
 ...........